dinruz/Landing_Page/README.md

 # Landing Page Project

-This repository contains the solution for the "Landing Page" project from 'The Odin Project' | Foundations Course.
+This repository contains the solution for the "Landing Page" project from 'The Odin Project'.
+This project aims to demonstrate fundamental HTML and CSS skills by replicating a given design.

+## Project Details

+**Developed as part of:** The Odin Project:Landing Page | Foundation Course **Creation Date:** May 2025
+**Current Status:**  In progress (for learning purposes)

-## Technologies Used
+### Technologies Used

 * **HTML5**
 * **CSS3**